-The Report stated that Santee Cooper has provided relief mechanisms for distressed customers via policy means using the terms and conditions used to administer rates, and individually on a case-by-case basis.
+The Report stated Santee Cooper provided relief mechanisms for distressed customers via policy means using the terms and conditions used to administer rates, and individually on a case-by-case basis.24

-The Report summarized several payment programs available to customers that are having trouble paying their bill including Pick Your Due Date, Extend Your Due Date (an extra five or ten days), Pay as You Go Electric, Budget Billing, Payment Arrangements, and Payment Plans (allowing short-term extensions).
+The Report summarized several payment programs available to customers that are having trouble paying their bill including LIHEAP, Pick Your Due Date, Extend Your Due Date (an extra five or ten days), Pay as You Go Electric, Budget Billing, Payment Arrangements, and Payment Plans (allowing short-term extensions).
+25 In 2022, 1.3% of Santee Cooper's direct serve residential retail customers received LIHEAP funding and 10.9% of direct serve residential retail customers participated in at least one of the residential assistance and relief programs offered by Santee Cooper.